Teifion/teiserver/documentation/development/roadmap.md

   - Server events
   - Lobby events
   - User events
+- Integrations
+  - Steam
+  - Itch.io

+## Other desired features
-# Planned but might be their own library
+These might be placed into their own library.

 - Social media
   - Discord